Brief Introduction to FTP and Google Drive

 Step 1.
 Create one MultCloud account and sign in.

-Note: If you do not want to create it immediately, you can click on the “Try without signing up” button.
-After clicking on it, you will get one temp account so you can use it to test and you can quickly know how MultCloud works.
+Note: If you don't want to create it right away, you can click the Facebook or Google button.
+After clicking on it, you will directly get an authorized account so that you can use it to test and get a quick overview of how MultCloud works.

 Step 2.
 Add FTP and Google Drive accounts to MultCloud.
 Click on the “Add Cloud” button, select FTP and enter authentication details of your FTP accounts, then click “Add FTP Account”, and it will be added to MultCloud.